 - Admission: Adults £5.95, Children £5, family tickets available

+Did you know that Norwich was home the HQ of the Avengers?
 Norwich is not all medieval.
 Head out to the University which is pure sixties brutalist.
 Denys Lasdun, the man who designed the National Theatre in London, is the architect of the concrete buildings.
 Right on the edge of the campus is what looks like an aircraft hanger but is in fact an art gallery designed by Norman Foster.
-It houses the Sainsbury family collection of art, click on the blue words to read my post about the Sainsbury Centre.
+The Sainsbury Centre took a star turn Avengers: the Age of Ultron and has cameos in many other Marvel films.
+In real life, it houses the Sainsbury family collection of art, click on the blue words to read my post about the Sainsbury Centre.

 - Sainsbury Centre for Visual Arts, UEA, Norwich

 - Open: Tuesday – Friday 10am-6pm, Saturday – Sunday 10am-5pm

 Every year at the second half of May is devoted to the Norfolk and Norwich Festival, 17 days that celebrate the best of Norfolk creativity.
 The first festival 250 years ago was put on as a fundraiser for the Norfolk and Norwich Hospital and has been going ever since.
 Take a look at the Festival website for details of events, in 2022 the festival runs from 13 – 29 May.

 Edward Boardman: Norwich architect